Pocket Pomeranians or Teacup Pomeranians are tiny little tots that never leave puppyhood – hence their appeal.

 They suffer from cryptorchidism, luxating patella, black skin disease, and tracheal collapse.
 Other problems to look out for concern their eyes, ears, and teeth.

-In the case of the Mini Pom, their small stature makes them susceptible to organ failure such as heart problems.
+In the case of Mini Pom, their small stature makes them susceptible to organ failure such as heart problems.
 They are also more prone to low blood sugar, which can be fatal.

 That’s why you should always ask for a health guarantee from your breeder when bringing home a Teacup Pom.